TaskTree Class

 Destroys the task tree.

-When the task tree is running while being destructed, it stops all the running tasks immediately.
-In this case, no handlers are called, not even the groups' and tasks' error handlers or onStorageDone() handlers.
-The task tree also doesn't emit any signals from the destructor, not even errorOccurred() or progressValueChanged() signals.
+When the task tree is running while being destructed, it cancels all the running tasks immediately.
+In this case, no handlers are called, not even the groups' and tasks' done handlers or onStorageDone() handlers.
+The task tree also doesn't emit any signals from the destructor, not even done() or progressValueChanged() signals.
 This behavior may always be relied on.
 It is completely safe to destruct the running task tree.

-It's a usual pattern to destruct the running task tree, even from the main thread.
+It's a usual pattern to destruct the running task tree.
 It's guaranteed that the destruction will run quickly, without having to wait for the currently running tasks to finish, provided that the used tasks implement their destructors in a non-blocking way.

 Note: Do not call the destructor directly from any of the running task's handlers or task tree's signals.
 In these cases, use deleteLater() instead.

-This signal is emitted when the task tree finished with an error.
+This signal is emitted when the task tree finished, passing the final result of the execution.
 The task tree neither calls any handler, nor emits any signal anymore after this signal was emitted.

 bool TaskTree::isRunning() const